Jmichael96/Sequelize-Burger/README.md

 ## ABOUT
 This application is remake of the first Burger project "https://bobs-burgers-jvh.herokuapp.com/" that allows the user to create a burger of thier choice, then display it in the section "Eat-Da-Burger".
-If the devour button is clicked it is updated and moved to the "Devoured Burgers" section.
-Once the Digest button is clicked, the burger will then be deleted and you can start the process over!
+Input the customers name in the input box and click the devour button.
+Once clicked, the name of the burger as well as the name as the customer that ate the burger is rendered to the devoured section.
 ![capture](https://user-images.githubusercontent.com/40511023/49335384-25164380-f5b2-11e8-90a8-16d64045444f.PNG)